 Dried fruit beetle controls

-Many gardeners have had success using traps baited with fermenting fruit and water, or yeast, sugar, and water.
-UC Davis offers a nice trap design you can use.
+Many gardeners have had success using funnel traps baited with fermenting fruit and water, or yeast, sugar, and water.
 High moisture levels are needed for these pests to thrive.
 Removing excess moisture can cut the dried fruit beetle lifespan in half, reducing the number of potential offspring.
 Low humidity significantly increases the time it takes for larva to develop.
 It also interferes with egg-laying (oviposition).

 In commercial environments, severe infestations are treated with fumigation.
 Generally, these pests will not harm the worms in a worm bin, but they tend to indicate sanitation issues elsewhere on the property (or on nearby properties, since the adult beetles can fly).